WWE Intercontinental Championship: 1997

-^{1} Ken Shamrock initially won the match.
-But he was injured so Faarooq advanced.

-WWF Intercontinental Championship Tournament (1998)
+1998

-The WWF Intercontinental Championship Tournament was a tournament to decide a new WWF Intercontinental Champion after previous champion Triple H vacated the title due to injury.
+This tournament was held to decide a new WWF Intercontinental Champion after previous champion Triple H vacated the title due to injury.

-WWE Intercontinental Championship #1 Contender's Tournament (2008)

-A tournament was announced to crown a new #1 contender for William Regal's WWE Intercontinental Championship.
-CM Punk won the tournament by defeating Rey Mysterio in the tournament final at Armageddon.

-WWE Intercontinental Championship Tournament (2010)
+2010

-The WWE Intercontinental Championship Tournament was a tournament to crown a new Intercontinental Champion.
-On May 7, 2010, after failed attempts of getting Intercontinental Champion Drew McIntyre to stop attacking Matt Hardy, Smackdown General Manager Theodore Long fired McIntyre and vacated the title.
+This tournament was held to crown a new Intercontinental Champion.
+On May 7, 2010, after failed attempts of getting Intercontinental Champion Drew McIntyre to stop attacking Matt Hardy, SmackDown General Manager Theodore Long fired McIntyre and vacated the title.
 The following week, Kofi Kingston won a tournament to become the new champion, but Mr. McMahon reverted Long's decision.
 Due to the decision by Mr. McMahon, the vacancy of the title and Kingston's championship win are not recognized as WWE continued to recognize McIntyre as champion during that period.
 At Over the Limit, Kingston defeated McIntyre to win his second official Intercontinental Championship.

-WWE Intercontinental Championship Tournament (2020)
+2020

 On May 12, 2020, the Intercontinental Championship was declared vacant after champion Sami Zayn elected to refrain from competing during the COVID-19 pandemic.
 A tournament to crown a new champion was then set to begin on the May 15 episode of SmackDown.

-† Neither Jeff Hardy nor Elias were able to compete in the semifinals, as Elias was (kayfabe) injured in a car crash and Hardy was accused of causing it and arrested.
-AJ Styles and Daniel Bryan were given the option of having a bye in the tournament.
-Styles opted for the bye to automatically advance to the final on June 12 while Bryan opted to have a new opponent; Sheamus subsequently won a battle royal to qualify for the vacant spot in the semifinals against Bryan that night.